Proven-Paradox/shaper-system/Handbook.md

 Action: Minor
 Prerequisites: None
 Range: Melee
-Targets: 1 ally
+Targets: 1 ally or self
 Cost: None
 Duration: 1 round
-Effect: As long as you are in the same Zone as the target and conscious, that target has [Protection](#protection).
+Effect: As long as you are in the same Zone as the target and conscious, you [Protect](#protection) that target.
 If you fall unconscious at any point, this Ability ends.
 You also gain [Shield](#shield-X) equal to your [Vitality](#vitalitycapacity).
+You may choose to use Guard yourself.
+In this case you gain Shield but do not provide Protection.
 Description: Shielding an ally from harm.
 This could represent bodily shielding an ally, covering them with an equipped shield, or similar maneuvers.

 #### Grapple